scds/podcasting/hosting.md

 Your hosting service will likely track downloads, listening time, and audience demographics, depending on what they offer on various tiers.

-## Next Steps
-Now that your show is hosted, let's discuss how you can [build an audience.](https://scds.github.io/podcasting/outreach.html)